 Only a handful of years ago, a trusted outdoor company made headlines by selling outdoor gear made from unethically sourced down.
 Patagonia down suppliers were putting birds through unnecessary harm by plucking their feathers while they were alive, all while force-feeding them to produce foie gras.

-Animal lovers and animal welfare groups alike reacted with shock and betrayal.
-The outcry was met by multiple companies, such as Patagonia and North Face, putting in the effort required to ensure that their down was humanely sourced.
+Animal lovers and animal welfare groups alike, such as PETA, reacted with shock and betrayal.
+The outcry was met by multiple companies, such as Patagonia and the North Face, putting in the effort required to ensure that their down was humanely sourced.

 But with China producing 80% of the world’s down, countless geese and ducks are still raised in unthinkable conditions, being live-plucked or force-fed.
 To find products that come from happy birds, you must do your due diligence.